They Live: Future

-In 2010, there was development on a remake of the film, with Carpenter in a producing role.
+In 2010, a remake movie was stated as being in development with Carpenter in a producing role.
 In 2011, Matt Reeves signed on to direct and write the screenplay.
-The project also shifted away from being a remake of They Live to a re-adaptation of "8 O'Clock in the Morning", ditching the satirical and political elements.
-Since then, there have been no new announcements.
+The project eventually shifted away from being a direct remake of They Live, to a re-adaptation of "8 O'Clock in the Morning" with intents of abandoning the satirical and political elements of the original movie.
+By October 2023, producer Sandy King stated that a modern audience could see similarities with events of the movie going on in a real-world context, while stating that an expansion from They Live would be announced shortly; while acknowledging the possibility of a sequel becoming a reality.